seanbao/mnemonas/docs/linux-systemd-deployment.en.md

 sudo mnemonas-doctor
 ```

 `mnemonas-doctor` checks service state, Web UI, directory permissions, filesystem type, and free space.
+The Web UI health and storage pages also show the underlying filesystem type, mount point, device or dataset source, redacted mount options, ZFS/Btrfs native-checksum hints, and space-alert runtime state.
+Administrators can download a diagnostic bundle from the health page and copy a storage-backing summary from the storage page for troubleshooting records.
 It also warns when UFW appears to expose dataplane ports.

 After config changes: